 Guthega to Charlotte Pass Walk

-This covers 15km, beginning at the Guthega Dam and passing by Illawong Lodge, then crossing the Snowy River suspension bridge before climbing up to Mount Twynam.
+This walk is over 15km each way, beginning at the Guthega Dam and passing by Illawong Lodge, then crossing the Snowy River suspension bridge before climbing up to Mount Twynam.
 The walk then follows the Main Range track across the Snowy River and up to Charlotte Pass, with the opportunity to take detours to Curruthers Peak, and Blue Lake Lookout.
 Walk details

 Guthega to Thredbo Trek